breki/TimeSlack/kotlin/SlackerTime-todo.md

 - how to log in Android?
 - add minimum activity duration
 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

+## Mon 24.02.
+- Removed the existing fab.

 ## Sun 23.02.
 - Implemented a simple message-based model update function.